RubicLiu/deltafi-app-v2/deploy/README.md

 ### Build docker image and deploy to k8s

+These deploy commands are used by deltafi team.

 ```
 # Login to docker registry
 aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 077918681028.dkr.ecr.us-west-2.amazonaws.com